mariaarnesson/battleship_game_project3/TESTING.md

         - After pressing any other key on the keyboard, the game does not start.
         - After pressing enter, game instructions and a table with the number of ships are shown.

+2. Create ships:
+- The user board shows, the user is supposed to place his ships:
+    - The following message is displayed:'Please, choose some letter between A-G:'.
+        - When the user selects a letter between A-G, the following message is displayed: 'Please, choose the row 1-7 of the ship: '
+            - when the user select a number except 1-7, the following message is displayed: 'Incorrect!
+You should choose 1, 2, 3, 4, 5, 6 or 7'.
+            - when the user select a number between 1-7, the board game is shown with a ship is marked of the user.
+        - When the user selects a letter except A-G, the following message is displayed: 'Incorrect!
+You should choose A, B, C, D, E, F or G'.